 Training in the style of the great Bulgarian lifters may sound like a good idea.
 Gold does look good against my complexion, but for most people reading this training like a Bulgarian means one thing.

-You will get hurt and if you do not get hurt, you are on performance enhancing drugs
+You will get hurt and if you do not get hurt, you are on performance enhancing drugs.
+According to Legacy Healing Miami, these drugs can cause addiction and can have a harmful effect on the body.

 A Modified Approach to Bulgarian Olympic lifting